If you haven’t asked yourself if AI art will put artists out of the job, you aren’t paying attention.

 Many artists are excited about the possibilities, while others are gripped with fear.
 How can an illustrator make a living, charging $500-600 per piece, when anyone with a decent computer can create 10 artworks of higher quality in a matter of minutes and sell them at 50 bucks a pop?

-As a concept artist an illustrator myself, I find myself in the second category.
+As a concept artist an illustrator myself, I cannot ignore this threat to my profession.

 I’ll be honest—AI art scares the hell out of me.
 And I think a lot of other artists are feeling this, too.